 Women are discouraged from taking dietary supplements for many reasons.
 The first is that the production and packaging is not currently regulated by anybody.
 Nobody guarantees that the raw ingredients are of consistent quality.
 Nobody guarantees that the raw ingredients are free of contaminants.
 Nobody guarantees that the herbs or ingredients listed on the label are actually in the capsule or tablet.
 Look for labels that state they use GMP or Good Manufacturing Practices.

 You have no doubt read up on alcohol and pregnancy.
-I have seen fetal alcohol syndrome and it is not a pretty site.
-If you need more encouragement to stop or severely limit alcohol, you should
+I have seen fetal alcohol syndrome and it is not a pretty sight.
+If you need more encouragement to stop or severely limit alcohol, you should search images of fetal alcohol syndrome babies.